-This is possibly the most unique looking belt on my list, made up as it is of the centre part of the strap being diamond shaped and the centre panel being an octagon of uneven sides.
+This is possibly the most unique-looking belt on my list, made up as it is of the center part of the strap being diamond-shaped and the center panel being an octagon of uneven sides.
 The font for the writing also looks primmer and more formal than, say, the Intercontinental belt before it.
 But damn if it doesn’t look like a legitimate sporting symbol of excellence!

 Evolving out of the previous NWA Eastern Heavyweight title, the Mid-Atlantic Heavyweight Championship was established by the promoters of the newly rebranded Mid-Atlantic territory, Jim Crockett Promotions (them again!) in 1973.

 This particular version of the belt was introduced in 1975 and is certainly the most iconic.
 The belt itself is quite a contrast: simple, yet surprisingly busy with several side plates with flags and names of the states under the Mid-Atlantic region; plain and to the point, white plates on brown leather, yet alive with the colors of the flags it proudly flies on its plates.
 A golden laurel adorns its center, capping off the big championship feel to the belt.

 Out of all the belts featured in this article, the Mid-Atlantic Heavyweight Championship is the one that is most authentic to a sporting symbol of excellence, representing an era when wrestling was much seen in kayfabe as a sport, and the action in the ring (mostly) corresponded to two fighters engaged in a sporting contest to determine the better combatant.

 Mid-South North American Heavyweight Championship